Skip to content

 Why do some generators on this list only have a 1-year warranty while others have 3 years?

 Warranty length varies by manufacturer and reflects their confidence in the product's durability and their after-sale support infrastructure.
-WEN, Westinghouse, Pulsar, A-iPower, Champion, and Powermate all offer 3-year warranties on their sub-$500 models, which is exceptional value.
-Genmax offers only a 1-year warranty on the GM2200i.
+WEN, Westinghouse, Pulsar, A-iPower, Champion, and Powermate all offer 3-year warranties on their sub-500-dollar models, which is exceptional value.
+Genmax offers only a 1-year warranty on the GM2200i, and WEN provides a 2-year warranty on the DF475T.
 A longer warranty does not guarantee a better generator, but it does provide more protection for your investment and suggests the manufacturer expects the product to last.
 At this price point, we recommend prioritizing models with at least a 2-year warranty unless the price savings are significant enough to justify the risk.

 Can I run two generators together for more power?